suxuekun/libpyiotcloud/_setup_devguide/README.md

 2. Setup the docker containers of the backend on local machine and access via https://192.168.99.100 or https://ipofdocker
 3. Setup the non-Docker version of the backend on local machine and access via https://localhost

+Below contains a summary and a detailed description of all the current REST APIs.
+More APIs will be added to support the new requirements.

 SUMMARY: